-Tom also advises financial institution clients on a full range of regulatory matters, including issues arising under the federal Bank Secrecy Act and state and federal consumer compliance laws, such as the Real Estate Settlement Procedures Act and Truth in Lending Act.
+Tom also advises financial institution clients on a full range of regulatory matters, including issues arising under the federal Bank Secrecy Act including the Corporate Transparency Act, and state and federal consumer compliance laws, such as the Real Estate Settlement Procedures Act and Truth in Lending Act.
 He regularly consults with representatives of state and federal banking agencies to help resolve complex regulatory matters for clients.

 Tom’s practice also includes advising non-financial institution clients on general securities and corporate law matters.
 He has acted as issuer’s and underwriter’s counsel in numerous offerings of securities, including initial public offerings and private placements.
 He also regularly advises publicly held companies and their directors on corporate governance issues, disclosure obligations and other matters under federal securities laws.
 Tom also advises corporations, partnerships and limited liability companies in a variety of complex transactions, including mergers, acquisitions, sales of assets and secured financings.

 Before joining Barnes & Thornburg, Tom served as counsel for the Federal Deposit Insurance Corporation in Boston and Chicago, and for the Office of Thrift Supervision and its predecessor agency in Chicago and Washington, D.C.
 This background provides Tom with a deep understanding of the complex regulatory and examination issues confronting financial institution clients and the process for resolving them.

 The Best Lawyers in America, 2012-2024